VisualOps/pysa/docs/readme.txt

 filters to avoid or specify some.
 See the FILTERS_ section.

 At the current state, the resources objects and keys are similar to Puppet types.
+Jump to pysa/scanner/object/ for a compelte object description.
+These objects will be documented soon.

 Please see AUTOCONF TOOLS MODULES_ section to be sure to be able to handle all scanned resources.

+Pleese note that in main cases, the scan must be done by an admin user (mostly root).

 configuration files - file
 --------------------------

 pysa scans (and stores in output module) all files located in a specific location.
-Default /etc
+Default /etc and /root/.ssh

 Primary key: path